dmerejkowsky/docopt-challenge/README.md

   `parser.set_defaults(cmd=...)` and you're all set.
 In the `docopt` version, you'll have to carefully patch some code in the middle of several `if` statements ...

+# Going further

+I've also written a [blog post]( https://dmerej.info/blog/post/docopt-v-argparse/) about this topic if you want to know more about `argparse` vs `docopt` ...